CFOs take note: Climate risk is Financial Risk

 “There’s money available to fund the transition to a sustainable economy.”

 What has happened since?
-The idea that we should protect the planet from emissions that force climate change has become politicized – especially in the US where state governments led by Republican administrations have taken steps to interfere with a
+The idea that we should protect the planet from emissions that force climate change has become politicized – especially in the US where state governments led by Republican administrations have taken steps to interfere with a trend toward the greening of finance.
+The headline for this movement is the “Anti-ESG” backlash.
+Quite a number of ESG branded investment vehicles have been created and unwound since.

 But – it appears that ING Bank, based in the Netherlands,